Atthaualpha/knowledge-abyss/spring/DEPENDENCY_INJECTION.md

 ```

-In this example, the **MessageService** does not have the responsibility to create the instance to work with the **MessageSender**, this means that does not need to know create this dependency.
+In this example, the **MessageService** does not have the responsibility to create the instance to work with the **MessageSender**, this means that does not need to know how to create this dependency.

 This has some advantages: